Ryavtz/mathtasks/README.md

           *** 24.02.2022
               24+02+20+22=68"

 Oh my gosh!
 68 is the most terrifying sum of day + month + year <century|decade> in the 20th cenury.
-Hence *** is the fucking one WW in the 21th century.
+Hence *** is the fucking one in the 21th century.

 First, it sounds like a confirmation bias, isn't it?